-Configure DNS so you can use your organization's domains to publish Banyan services
+Configure DNS so that you can use your org's domains to publish Banyan services

 Banyan uses Public DNS to resolve domain names on your end users’ devices so that traffic to your internal services can be routed to the correct Banyan Access Tier.

-When an organization “self-hosts” its Access Tiers, it is the responsibility of Admins to ensure DNS is configured correctly and that end users’ devices resolve service domain names to the IP addresses of the right Banyan Access Tiers for each service.
+When an organization “self-hosts” its Access Tiers, it is the admin’s responsibility to ensure DNS is configured correctly and that end users’ devices resolve service domain names to the IP addresses of the right Banyan Access Tiers for each service.

 Banyan provides two options to register the public domain names that a given Access Tier can handle: